chudkins/DSF/README.md

 Causes the script to emit lots of detailed and possibly useful information about what it's doing.

 ## News
+### 2019-01-28
+Very broken due to my first ever attempt at writing a PowerShell module.
+Eventually there will be more than one script, so shared functions need to live in a module.
 ### 2019-01-16
 Image upload works now!  `Manage-DSF` can upload an image that will replace all thumbnails for a product.
 ### 2019-01-14